RITES OF PASSAGE

 We believe there exists tremendous unexposed

-quality amongst people pursuing degrees in the visual arts.
-Revealing new artists is part of our non-profit mission!
+potential among people pursuing degrees in the visual arts.
+Revealing artists and new work to the public is part of our non-profit mission!

 This exhibit will feature the best work from artists about to receive or recently awarded an undergraduate degree from a regional, national, or international college art or design program.
-All entrants must have received or be scheduled to receive a college undergraduate degree in 2013, 2014, or 2015, and provide an academic reference’s contact info.
+All entrants must have received or be scheduled to receive a college undergraduate degree in 2018, 2019, or 2020, and provide a current academic reference’s contact info.

 any questions here.